GospelBG/ChatPointsTTV/README.md

 <img src="icon.png" style="width: 7vw; float: left; padding-right: 10px; vertical-align: center;"/> <h1>ChatPointsTTV</h1>

 ChatPointsTTV is a Bukkit plugin that helps you to create interactions between your Twitch stream and your Minecraft world.
-Set up your own rewards in exchange of channel points, Bits or subs!
-Spawn mobs or run any command of your choice when an event is triggered, giving you a whole range of use cases and possibilities to connect with your audience!
+Set up your own rewards in exchange of channel points, follows, Bits, subs and more!
+Spawn mobs, give items or run any command when an event is triggered.

-~~You will need to setup a Twitch Application in the Dev Console.~~ **As of v2.0, you no longer need a Twitch app, as that is replaced with an OAuth login.**
+There's a whole range of use cases and possibilities to connect with your audience!

 ## Download
 This GitHub repository contains all the source code of the plugin.
 You can download a compiled .jar file through any of this links.